 - generally feeling sick and run down.

-Other people find that keeping busy helps them to get through.
+Other people find that keeping busy helps them to get through the day.

 How long will this go on for?